It’s almost Christmastime.

 One of the biggest thrills about Christmas for most kids is Santa – taking your picture with him, writing him a letter, making cookies for him to leave out with milk, and awakening Christmas morning to the surprise he brings you.

 I grew up with most of those traditions; in fact, I believed in Santa until I was about 10.

-Our decision to not include believing in Santa as part of our Christmas holiday comes from two experiences of close friends of mine.
+Our decision to exclude our kids believing in Santa as part of our Christmas holiday comes from two experiences of close friends of mine.
 Here are their stories in their own words (names have been changed for privacy):